Trevor Lawrence Player Prop Bets for NFL Week 9 | Jacksonville vs. Buffalo 11/7/2021

 - In last week's matchup with the Seahawks, Lawrence completed 59.3% of his passes for 238 yards, while throwing one touchdown with one interception.

-- He's added 50 rushing yards on 12 carries and one rushing touchdown, averaging 16.7 yards per game.
+- He also has 50 rushing yards on 12 carries (with one touchdown), averaging 16.7 yards per game.

 Lawrence's Jacksonville Teammates